 4. Disclaimers

-For example, Nerdwallet says it “strives to keep its information accurate and up to date.”
+For example, Nerdwallet “strives to keep its information accurate and up to date.”
 It also follows that up by telling its visitors to always check the financial provider’s official website for current terms and details.

 A few disclaimer examples if you need to add one to your website might be: